sdornel/fit-tracker/README.md

-backend will ideally have full crud users crud
+backend will ideally have full crud users crud -DONE
 ^ auth with email/password
-exercises crud
+exercises crud -DONE

 frontend will have routes!
-add auth for login page with email/password profile page/route (including a user form for updates) log workouts page/route
+add auth for login page with email/password -DONE profile page/route (including a user form for updates) log workouts page/route
 ^ includes a form to log new activities (distance and reps cannot both be empty) 3rd route with previous workouts showing everything you did on a certain day

+add new DB column for resistance.